Geofffff/OptimalExecution/README.md

 - Limit total LOs to position
 - cancel all limit orders when position executed

+Monday 6th:
+- For now we "remember" the action the agent chooses but not the actual action taken...
+	- THIS SHOULD BE CHANGED

 ### General Todo
 - Sweep over action space
 -